Nonequilibrium plasmon liquid in a Josephson junction chain: Results

 This interpretation is further confirmed by directly detecting cascades to both lower and higher energy levels, as illustrated in \reffig[a]{fig:4}.
 Here, the noise power $P_\mathrm{N}$ emitted from the device serves as a measure of mode occupation.
 Since the process of interest conserves energy and three tones are applied to the device input, the energy of the down- or up-scattered photon, $h\fany{\mathrm{N}}$, corresponding to order $i$, is unambiguously determined.
 Thus, $P_\mathrm{N}$ is measured in a narrow window of 270~Hz around the center frequency $\fany{\mathrm{N}}=\fany{\mathrm{wt}}+i\cdot\Delta/2\pi$, which is defined based on the pump tones and the frequency of the weak tone, $\fany{\mathrm{wt}}$.
 To ensure the signal is easily resolvable, the power of the weak tone is slightly increased compared to the $S_{21}$ data presented earlier, resulting in a maximum mode $k$ occupation of approximately $1-2$~photons.
 It was verified that, at this power level of the weak tone, $S_{21}$ remains within the linear response regime.

 In \reffig[b]{fig:4}, the noise power $P_\mathrm{N}$ is plotted for cascaded scattering from mode $k=46$ when driving modes $p=26$ and $q=29$.
 Guidelines overlaid on the data indicate the regions where energy conservation is satisfied for scattering processes of a given order $i$.
 To determine the offsets of these lines, the mode frequencies for this driven configuration were independently identified.
 Features corresponding to $\pm1$ order processes are highly pronounced in the respective subplots.
-For higher-order processes of $\pm2$ and $\pm3$, distinct features emerge when the weak tone frequency $\fany{\mathrm{wt}}$ coincides with the mode $k$ (see \reffig{fig:sup_s21_cascades} for $S_{21}$ data measured in the same pumping configuration).
+For higher-order processes of $\pm2$ and $\pm3$, distinct features emerge when the weak tone frequency $\fany{\mathrm{wt}}$ coincides with the mode $k$ (see \reffigS{9} for $S_{21}$ data measured in the same pumping configuration).
 This behavior is expected, as the occupation of mode $k$ is highest when $\fany{\mathrm{wt}}$ is on resonance with mode $k$, and the number of scattered photons is proportional to $n_k$.
 Interestingly, for $i=\pm1$ orders, a decrease in $P_\mathrm{N}$ is observed along the vertical feature when cascaded scattering with $|i| > 1$ becomes resonant with it suggesting that higher-order resonant scattering can dominate over non-resonant processes toward ``nearest-neighbors''.
 In such resonant regime, the measured noise power suggests that nearly all incoming photons are efficiently scattered, indicating near-complete, cascaded down-conversion.
-This is further supported by our estimates of conversion efficiency (see \SM~\refsec{sec:estimation_noise}).
+This is further supported by our estimates of conversion efficiency (see \SM).
+Analogous measurement with $k > p, q$ is shown in \reffigS{8}, theoretical calculation of the same quantity is presented in \reffigS{11}.

-\section{Photonic kinetics}
+\subsection{Photonic kinetics}